benoitc/gunicorn/docs/source/faq.rst

 How can I change the number of workers dynamically?
 ---------------------------------------------------

-TTIN and TTOU signals can be sent to the master to increase or decrease the number of workers.
+TTIN and TTOU signals can be sent to the main process to increase or decrease the number of workers.

 To increase the worker count by one::

-    $ kill -TTIN $masterpid
+    $ kill -TTIN $mainpid

 To decrease the worker count by one::

-    $ kill -TTOU $masterpid
+    $ kill -TTOU $mainpid

 Does Gunicorn suffer from the thundering herd problem?
 ------------------------------------------------------